Dolutegravir and lamivudine

-If you've ever had hepatitis B, it may become active or get worse during or after treatment with dolutegravir and lamivudine.
+If you've ever had hepatitis B, it may become active and resistant to medication while you are taking dolutegravir and lamivudine.
+Hepatitis B may also get worse after you stop using this medicine.
 You may need frequent liver function tests for several months.

 Before taking this medicine

-You should not use dolutegravir and lamivudine if you are allergic to dolutegravir or lamivudine, or if you are also taking dofetilide (Tikosyn).
+You should not use this medicine if you are allergic to dolutegravir or lamivudine, or if you are also taking dofetilide (Tikosyn).

 Tell your doctor if you have ever had:

 kidney problems; or

 You may develop lactic acidosis, a dangerous build-up of lactic acid in your blood.
 This may be more likely if you have other medical conditions, if you are overweight, or if you are a woman.
 Ask your doctor about your risk.

 You may need to have a negative pregnancy test before starting this treatment.

 Dolutegravir and lamivudine may harm an unborn baby if you take the medicine at the time of conception or during the first 12 weeks of pregnancy.
 Use effective birth control to prevent pregnancy, and tell your doctor if you become pregnant.

 Tell your doctor if you are pregnant, and use your medications properly to control your infection.
 HIV can be passed to your baby if the virus is not controlled during pregnancy.
 Your name may be listed on a registry to track any effects of antiviral medicine on the baby.